 Northern Lights Tours

-Seeing the Northern lights is firmly on many travellers bucket list.
-Never guaranteed, seeing the Aurora lights require careful planning and positioning which adds to the thrill of ticking the spectacle off the list.
+Seeing the Northern lights is firmly on many travellers' bucket list.
+As the phenomenon is unpredictable and never guaranteed, seeing the Aurora lights require careful planning and positioning, which only adds to the thrill of ticking the spectacle off the list.

 The Northern lights tours typically take place above the Arctic Circle across the 50 Degrees North region.
-Flying in the Nordic region during winter is safe and convenient.
-Winter conditions do not prevent the ability to fly or land.
-As winter conditions in the far north are nothing unusual airports are well prepared, and de-icing equipment is readily available.
-The industry is well regulated, planes safe and pilots very experienced in flying in all weather.
+Flying in the Nordic region during winter is safe and convenient and winter conditions do not prevent flying or landing.
+As icy and snowy conditions in the far north are nothing unusual, airports are well prepared, and de-icing equipment is readily available.
+The industry is well regulated, planes are safe and pilots are very experienced in flying in all weather.
 There is no airport in Scandinavia without a convenient public transport connection to the nearest city.

-Northern lights tours operate between August to April in some of our regions, however, most of the tours offered are from November until April when it is darker and colder in the region.
+Many Northern lights tours operate from August to April, however most of the tours offered are from November until April when it is darker and colder in the region.

-Doing a Northern lights tour has been exceptionally popular recently with the Solar Maximum producing the some of the most intense displays in over a decade.
+Doing a Northern lights tour has been exceptionally popular recently with the Solar Maximum producing some of the most intense displays in over a decade.
 We suggest booking at least three to six months earlier to secure the best the region has to offer.
-Many of the hotels in the region have built new facilities designed specifically with viewing the Northern lights in mind such as the Glass Igloos in Kakslauttanen, Glass Igloos in Levi, the Aurora domes near Harriniva and the new chalets in Kirkenes.
+Many of the hotels have built new facilities designed specifically with the Northern lights viewing in mind, such as the Glass Igloos in Kakslauttanen, Glass Igloos in Levi, the Aurora domes near Harriniva and the new chalets in Kirkenes.

 Adventure tour options such as skidoo trips and reindeer sledding tours, which incorporate a Northern lights search, are also offered in most of our winter locations.

-There is two kind of Northern lights prediction: statistical and real-time ones.
+There are two kinds of Northern lights predictions: statistical and real-time ones.
 The former are based on a large amount of observations of Northern lights at different latitudes during several years.
 From these statistics we can say what is the probability of the occurrence of Northern lights during the course of year.

-Remember, the occurrence of auroras depends on the latitude and be sure to look Northwards for the lights.
-We always suggest staying in the Aurora Zone long enough for storms (i.e clouds) to pass and just in case you haven't realised, during summer months you cannot see any aurora due to light nights (up to 24 hrs Midnight Sun).
-Generally, the best time to see auroras is between 9 p.m. - 1 a.m. local time.
+Remember, the occurrence of auroras depends on the latitude, so be sure to look Northwards for the lights.
+We always suggest staying in the Aurora Zone long enough for storms (i.e clouds) to pass.
+And just in case you haven't realised, during summer months you cannot see any aurora due to light nights (up to 24 hrs of light, i.e. the Midnight Sun).
+Generally, the best time to see auroras is between 9pm and 1am local time.

 NOTE: The auroras come in lots of different shades and strengths.
 Some nights, you will be dazzled by brilliant lights whilst other nights, it is a dull hazy green, hard to see and rather vague.
 Fingers crossed for one of the magical nights!!